Got a Mouse in Your Business? Five Most Common Rodents

 We’re not the only ones that cozy up indoors when cold weather looms.
 Rats and mice also shack up inside during the winter months.
 By the time spring flowers bloom, these speedy breeders may have already taken over your business.

 Before you begin preparations for the fall and winter months, you need to know which pests might try to burrow into your business.
-Here are the rodents you’re most likely to see scurrying out of sight (to learn more about the risks they pose to your business, download our report, RATS!
-A Guide to Avoiding Rodents at Your Business):
+Here are the rodents you’re most likely to see scurrying out of sight (to learn more about the risks they pose to your business, download our report, Rodent Radar: A Guide to Help Protect Your Business From Rodents):

 House mouse – Clocking record speeds of 12 feet per second, these mice are commonly found darting across the floors of our homes and businesses.
 House mice will eat just about anything, and you can distinguish them from other rodents by their moderately large ears and tails as long as their bodies and heads – combined.